5:30 PM - 6:30 PM School Board - Called Work Session

 Tuesday & Thursday- Math

-Whether it’s reading, writing, speaking, listening, or decipering, each day provides opportunities for us to deepen our literacy skills.
-These calendars can be used by families during the summer to keep those literacy skills sharp and to be ready to learn, grow, and share--even when school is not in session.
-Suitable for any age, we encourage you to use these calendars and mark off the activities you do.
-Parents, grandparents, and caregivers can join in the fun, too!
-Each student who completes and returns these to school can redeem them in their school media center for a small treat.
-We hope everyone will participate.
-HAPPY READING!
+Whether it’s reading, writing, speaking, listening, or deciphering, each day provides opportunities for us to deepen our literacy skills.
+The provided calendars can be used during the summer to keep those literacy skills sharp and to be ready to learn, grow, and share--even when school is not in session.
+We encourage you to use the calendars and mark off the activities you do.
+Each student who completes and returns these to school can redeem them in their school media center for a small treat!

 Through a partnership between Get Georgia Reading – Campaign for Grade-Level Reading and myON, all educators, librarians, students and parents in Georgia have free access to thousands of enhanced digital books available in myON through August 31, 2018.